Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Combined Optimization of Weight and Parameters

 \section{Combined Optimization of Weight and Parameters}

 Optimization of parameters and SUMO weights each have their weaknesses.
 Here we design an experiment which contains hurdles for both methods: non-trainable parameters (representing structural errors) and identically biased member parameters.
-To overcome these, we introduce a combination of both methods called \emph{adaptive supermodeling} (ASUMO).
+To overcome these, we implement an ASUMO, where both the weights of the SUMO and the parameters of one of its member models are trained simultaneously.